pawel-rus/graphicApplications/README.md

 - The program randomly selects the starting player at the beginning of each game.
 - A delay is introduced at the start of the game to simulate an initial pause.

+# Checkers

+This is a simple implementation of a checkers game in Java using Swing for the graphical interface.

+## Features

+- Three modes will be available: American Checkers, Brazilian Draughts, and International Draughts.
+- Different rule sets for each mode.
+- GUI interface with clickable buttons for user interaction.
+- Ability to select game mode and start playing.

+## Usage

+Upon running the game, you will be presented with a GUI window where you can choose the mode you want to play.
+After selecting a mode, the respective game board will be displayed, and you can start playing.

+### Launcher Class

+The `Launcher` class is responsible for initializing the main panel and handling the game's launching logic.

+### CheckersFrame Class

+The `CheckersFrame` class represents the game board and handles player moves, turns, and game logic.